 equal protection, abortion, pregnancy, reproductive justice, Dobbs, United States v Virginia, stereotype, Roe, Casey, contraception, poverty, income assistance, political economy, reasons bans

 Siegel, Reva; Murray, Melissa; and Mayeri, Serena, "Equal Protection and Abortion: Brief of Equal Protection Constitutional Law Scholars Serena Mayeri, Melissa Murray, and Reva Siegel as Amici Curiae in Support of Respondents in Dobbs v.
 Jackson Women's Health Organization" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2827.